Skip to main content

 “That’s the new language of how marketing has changed,” she said.

-Kleber & Associates, a building materials marketing and public relations firm expounded on this method and how each E is a direct replacement – or at least a different way of thinking about – each of the Ps of marketing.
+The International Journal of Innovations in Engineering Research and Technology expounded on this method and how each E is a different way of thinking about the Ps of marketing.

 Creating Consumer-Focused Marketing

-While marketing has undergone a sea of change with digital media development, many of the fundamental concepts remain just that, according to Bogle — fundamental.
+While marketing has undergone a sea of change with digital media development, according to Bogle, many of the fundamental concepts remain just that — fundamental.

 She's taken note of these patterns by listening to prospective students and what they're looking for in their degree programs.
 "They want to know there will be a good return on their investment when it comes to a college degree.
 Earning a degree takes both precious time and money.
 We often hear prospects ask, 'How much and how long will it take?'"
 Bogle said.

-Boyd stressed the importance of flexibility and integration of your marketing efforts into a cohesive and strategic whole.
+Boyd stressed the importance of flexibility and integrating your marketing efforts into a cohesive and strategic whole.
 Integrated marketing communications take advantage of as many vehicles as possible.
 A great website isn’t enough.
-Consumers have to be able to reach you on Facebook, Twitter, Instagram and more, and see you through mobile ads, sponsorships and in person.
+Consumers have to be able to reach you on Facebook, Instagram, TikTok and more, and see you through mobile ads, sponsorships and in person.

-“Gone are the days where you can be a one-trick pony,” she said.
+“Gone are the days where you can be a one-trick pony,” Boyd said.
 “It’s not going to work.
 You have to be integrated.”

 Although it may seem like everything's changed, according to Burns, the foundations of marketing and building a strategic marketing plan remain the same.
 Modern marketing just uses different tactics, and prevailing perspectives within the industry have shifted.